MTD quarterly updates: what tradespeople need to submit in 2026

 Are CIS deductions included in quarterly updates?

-Yes, recorded as tax deducted rather than an expense.
-Ensure your software has a CIS deductions suffered field.
+Yes, they should be recorded as tax deducted rather than an expense.
+Ensure your software includes a CIS deductions suffered field to keep your records accurate.

 Ready to get started?